charliewatson1504/CI_MS2_PLQuiz/README.md

 - Fix: put i elements in a elements and not the other way round

 # Deployment
+## GitHub Pages
-The website has been deloyed on Github pages.
+The website has been deployed on Github pages.
 To do this follow the below steps:
 1. Log into your GitHub account then go to the repository your want to deploy.
 2. Click on the settings tab.
 3. Click on the pages button found on the left hand nav menu.